Adjust your irrigation for the seasons

 More water doesn’t mean a better garden.
 If you water too frequently your plants will be shallow rooted and nutrients will be washed away.
 Even if you put lots of water on every day, roots will not grow deep and will only be able to access a small amount of groundwater and nutrients.

 Different plant types need different amounts of water at different intervals.
 If you're planning your garden, or putting in new plants, think about grouping your plants according to how much water they need.
 This is called hydrozoning.
 You can then set up you irrigation into zones so that you can water each group of plants just the right amount according to their needs.
 And easy way to group plants is:

 - Group 1: Fruit trees and exotics

 - Group 3: Lawn

-When setting your watering times, an easy guide in the dry season is the 3, 2, 1 Water Guide:
+When setting your watering times for different plant types, an easy watering guide to follow in the dry season is the 3, 2, 1 Watering Guide: